0IBRAHIMYALCIN6/awesome-opencode/README.md

 ## Resources

-*   [GoTTY](https://github.com/sorenisanerd/gotty) - A simple command-line tool that turns your CLI tools, like OpenCode, into web applications.
+*   [GoTTY](https://github.com/sorenisanerd/gotty) - A simple command-line tool that turns your CLI tools, like opencode, into web applications.

 ➡️ **[Suggest a new Resource in our Discussions!](https://github.com/ShamanicArts/awesome-opencode/discussions/categories/resources)**